Plants usually need sunlight, but do you know about Edible Plants That Grow In The Dark without ANY space? Check out this list to find out!

-White asparagus gets its white color due to the absence of light, growing them in a dark spot of your home will be perfect.
+White asparagus gets its white color due to the absence of light; growing them in a dark spot of your home would be perfect.
 Plant the seeds or roots (crowns) in a production bed, 1/2 inch deep and 2 inches apart, and water them moderately.
 They’ll take 10-12 days to germinate.
 Keep them buried in the soil (seeds), leaving only the top 2 inches exposed (crowns).
-You will have to wait for a year before you could harvest them.
+You will have to wait for a year before you can harvest them.

 White asparagus is loaded with nutrients such as Vitamin A, B6, C, E, Iron, Potassium, Riboflavin, Niacin, and Thiamin.
 Also, it is very low in sodium and calories.